 All Fees and deposits are payable in advance, and until these are paid the student will not receive credit for attendance upon any class.
+On account of the great increase in expenses the University has been compelled to increase the fees for tuition.

-Payable by students taking only one class in the Uni- versity \$ 3 00 5 00 Payable by students taking more than one class Additional, for registration after the beginning of lectures 2 00
+versity \$ 3 00 Payable by students taking more than one class 5 00 Additional, for registration after the beginning of lectures 2 00